 I only had 60 radials when this happened

-antenna is now back up working great again
+antenna is now rebuilt and back up.
+Its working great again

 The "magic" of raising the antenna